Loopy-Tunes/LoopyTunes/README.md

 Furthermore, we would like to thank the engineering support staff, Scott Simpson, Alex Bystrov and Josh Butters, for their instrumental technical assistance that enabled the completion of the project.

 ## Documentation
-For full documentation of the code, please view the 'Documentation' folder for doxygen generated documentation in a variety of formats :)
+For full documentation of the code, please view the 'Documentation' folder for doxygen generated documentation in a variety of formats.